Types of Addiction

 Fentanyl is a powerful synthetic opioid (a class of drugs naturally found in the opium poppy plant or made in a lab using the same chemical structure).
 It is 50-to-100 times stronger than morphine.
-Fentanyl is a prescription drug that is typically used to treat patients with severe pain, often after surgery.
+Fentanyl is a prescription drug typically used to treat patients with severe pain, often after surgery.
 However, it is also illicitly manufactured and often combined with other illegal drugs.

 Common Street Names for Fentanyl

 - Murder 8

 The Effects of Fentanyl on the Brain

 Like many opioid drugs, fentanyl works by binding to the body’s opioid receptors, which control pain and emotions in the brain.
 After misusing opioids too often, the brain adapts to the drug, lessening its sensitivity and making it hard to feel pleasure from anything else.

 Fentanyl’s effects include:

 Naloxone is a medicine that can treat a fentanyl overdose if administered correctly.
 This medicine works by rapidly binding to opioid receptors and blocking the effects of opioid drugs.
 The downside is that fentanyl is more potent than other opioid drugs, leading to multiple doses of naloxone.